What is a Disaster Recovery Plan?

 Start by doing research on your company’s history, the general industry, and the geographical region in which your business is located.
 The types of threats a business may want to consider and be prepared for include some of the following:

-The next thing to do is to rank the risks in order of which ones are most threatening to your business.
+The next thing to do is to do risk assessment and rank the risks in order of which ones are most threatening to your business.
 Remember, it’s about doing your very best to be prepared for any possible scenario, but prioritizing the ones you think you are most susceptible to.
+This risk analysis is crucial for effective disaster recovery planning.

 3. Establish a Disaster Recovery Site